Kamandi: Entering the DC Universe

 During Kirby's run on the book, Steve Sherman indicated in the letters column that the series was connected to Kirby's then-current OMAC series, which was set in the future, but prior to the Great Disaster.
 The only explicit connection to the DC Universe occurs in issue #29, in which Kamandi discovers a group of apes who worship Superman.

 Other stories, not by Kirby, explicitly take place in the DC universe.
 Kamandi meets Batman in The Brave and the Bold #120 (July 1975) and #157 (December 1979).
 Superman #295 (January 1976) establishes that the costume seen in issue #29 is Superman's and that Earth A.D. is an alternate timeline.
 Issues #49-50 of the series establish Kamandi's grandfather to be Buddy Blank, the former OMAC, and features a brief return of his satellite ally Brother Eye.
 Cancelled Comic Cavalcade #2 guest stars Sandman and establishes that Jed Walker from The Sandman is the Earth-One counterpart of Kamandi.

 The 1975-1977 Hercules Unbound series and the OMAC backup stories in Kamandi and The Warlord tie OMAC to the storyline of Hercules Unbound and the Atomic Knights, indicating the Great Disaster to be the atomic war of 1986 that precipitated the events of the latter.
 Superman #295 (Jan.
 1976) implies the Great Disaster to be a natural occurrence.

 DC Comics Presents #57 (May 1983) shows that the events of the Atomic Knights stories were a fantasy in the mind of Gardner Grayle, but DC Comics Presents #64 and Crisis on Infinite Earths #2 establish that Kamandi still exists in an alternate future of Earth-One.

 Following Crisis on Infinite Earths, Earth-AD is erased from existence.

 Revival

+Cover for Countdown Special: Kamandi, The Last Boy on Earth, by Ryan Sook.

 A young Kamandi and his grandfather Buddy Blank appear in Countdown to Final Crisis, which sees the beginning stages of the Great Disaster as a virus causes humans and animals to develop aspects of each other.

 Kamandi also appears in Final Crisis, where he meets Anthro via a time distortion.